 Last reviewed:November 2020

 - Additional Reading

-A cord connecting a muscle to another structure, often a bone.
+A fibrous cord of connective tissue attaching a muscle to another structure, often a bone.
 A tendon is a dense band of fibrous connective tissue that joins a muscle with another anatomical part, such as a bone (Fig. 1).
 A tendon is a passive material, lengthening when the tension increases and shortening when it decreases.
 This characteristic contrasts with the active behavior of muscle.
 See also: Bone; Connective tissue; Muscle; Muscular system; Skeletal system

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.